InseeFrLab/codif-ape-preprocess/README.md

 **Contribute** 🙏

-This is an open-source project aimed at standardizing statistical practices across Europe.
-We welcome contributions, feedback, and collaboration from other statistical institutes.
+This is an open-source project aimed at standardizing statistical practices across Europe and beyond.
+We believe in the power of collaboration and welcome contributions, feedback, and partnerships from other statistical institutes worldwide.
 Feel free to open an issue or submit a pull request!

 **License** 📝